 About mid-way through last week, I received a text message from one of my very best friends from high school, inviting me to participate in Trunk or Treat.
 It’s been ages since we hung out, so I jumped at the opportunity.
-She told me our group would be dressing up as superheroes, so I spent the morning before the event creating a Ms Marvel costume.
+She told me our group would dress up as superheroes, so I spent the morning before the event creating a Ms. Marvel costume.
 I’ve never been particularly crafty, so I was pleased with the finished product.
-The Trunk or Treat event was alright.
-It’s was actually overwhelming for an introvert like me.
-It was c-c-c-cold and snowy outside, so we were stuffed inside the gym with a lot of people.
-Later on in the night, I heard that over 1,000 people shuffled through.

 The materials were inexpensive, and you may even have most of them lying around anyway.
 You will need a black shirt, a red scarf or strip of fabric, gold fabric paint (or gold, glittery fabric paint for extra glitz), a fabric paint applicator, stencil board or poster board, an X-acto knife, a ruler, and cardboard.

 - Trace the shape of Ms. Marvel’s lightning bolt onto your posterboard or stencil board.
 (This was the most challenging part of this project for me because I attempted to free-hand it with the edge of books and a three-hole punch because I haven’t owned a ruler since grade school.)